 1. How much money should I send with my camper?

-$60 is enough to do free time activities as well as gift shop money.
+$60 is enough to pay for free time activities as well as gift shop items.

 2. What will the weather be like?